31 Building Machine Learning Models

 31.3 Preprocessing

-We often transform predictors before running machine algorithms.
+We often transform predictors before running machine learning algorithms.
 We also remove predictors that are clearly not useful.
 We call these steps preprocessing.

 Examples of preprocessing steps include standardizing predictors, applying transformations such as the logarithm, reducing the dimensionality of the feature space, removing highly correlated predictors, and excluding predictors with little variability, for example, those with near-zero variance.